Poll: What's Your 2018 Summer Jam?

 YouTube

 Ah, summer.
-Between the endless freedom and sizzling heat, there's something about the season that makes it ripe for unforgettable memories.
+Between the endless freedom and sizzling heat, there's something about the season that makes it ripe for memories.
 Lounging by the pool, dancing freely to the latest crackling pop hit.
 Drinking on rooftops with friends, the humid evening inducing a warm, pleasant languor.
-Road trips, music festivals, lazy days alone: With so much time, we become better versions of ourselves – more relaxed, confident and vulnerable.
+Road trips, music festivals, lazy days alone: With so much time, we become better versions of ourselves – more relaxed, confident and unguarded.

 Whatever it is, it's clear that summer deserves its own soundtrack.
 What's your summer jam?
 Tell us in the poll below.